PhilipSchmid/k8s-home-lab/README.md

 - https://rancher.com/docs/rancher/v2.x/en/monitoring-alerting/v2.5/migrating/#migrating-grafana-dashboards

 #### Custom Nginx Ingress & Cluster Capacity Management Dashboard
-When installing the Prometheus stack, I also often deploy some other nice Grafna Dashboards like this one for the Nginx ingress:
+When installing the Prometheus stack, I also often deploy some other nice Grafana Dashboards like this one for the Nginx ingress:

 ![Nginx Ingress Gafana Dashboard](images/nginx-dashboard.png)